-Bequests and Legacy Planning
+Bequests and Estate Planning

-Creating a bequest gift for Reed
+To create a bequest gift for Reed

-A general bequest: "I give (_____dollars) (or a specific asset) (or ____percent of the rest, residue, and remainder of my estate) to the Reed Institute, known as 'Reed College,' Portland, Oregon, for its general purposes."
+To create a general bequest: "I give (_____dollars) (or a specific asset) (or ____percent of the rest, residue, and remainder of my estate) to the Reed Institute, known as 'Reed College,' Portland, Oregon, for its general purposes."

-A bequest for a specific purpose: "I give (_____dollars) (or a specific asset) (or ____percent of the rest, residue, and remainder of my estate) to the Reed Institute, known as 'Reed College,' Portland, Oregon, to be used for the following purpose: (state the purpose, such as to establish an endowed scholarship fund, or to provide unrestricted support.)"
+To create a bequest for a specific purpose: "I give (_____dollars) (or a specific asset) (or ____percent of the rest, residue, and remainder of my estate) to the Reed Institute, known as 'Reed College,' Portland, Oregon, to be used for the following purpose: (state the purpose, such as to establish an endowed scholarship fund, or to provide unrestricted support.)"